Radiofrequency Turbinate Reduction: A Comprehensive Guide

 Does losing weight cure sleep apnoea?

 Weight loss may significantly improve OSA severity, with complete resolution possible in mild cases.
-However, anatomical factors like retrognathia or enlarged tonsils may sustain OSA despite weight loss.
+However, anatomical factors such as retrognathia or enlarged tonsils may persist in OSA despite weight loss.
 Maintaining weight loss long-term remains challenging, making concurrent treatments necessary.

 Are dental devices as effective as CPAP?

-Mandibular advancement devices may achieve similar AHI reduction to CPAP in mild to moderate OSA with appropriate patient selection.
+Mandibular advancement devices may achieve a similar reduction in AHI to CPAP in patients with mild to moderate OSA, provided the patient is appropriately selected.
 CPAP may be more effective for severe OSA.
-Device effectiveness depends on adequate jaw protrusion capability and absence of dental contraindications.
+Device effectiveness depends on adequate jaw protrusion capability and the absence of dental contraindications.

 What happens if sleep apnoea goes untreated?

 Untreated OSA may increase cardiovascular disease risk through intermittent hypoxia, blood pressure surges, and inflammation.
-Daytime sleepiness may raise motor vehicle accident risk.
-Cognitive decline, mood disorders, and metabolic dysfunction including diabetes may develop progressively.
+Daytime sleepiness may increase the risk of motor vehicle accidents.
+Cognitive decline, mood disorders, and metabolic dysfunction, including diabetes, may develop progressively.

 Professional evaluation is essential when experiencing snoring with daytime symptoms to exclude OSA.
-Diagnostic sleep studies determine severity and guide appropriate treatment selection, with options ranging from CPAP therapy to oral appliances and surgical interventions based on individual anatomy.
+Diagnostic sleep studies help determine the severity of sleep apnea and guide the selection of appropriate treatment options, which may include CPAP therapy, oral appliances, and surgical interventions tailored to individual anatomy.